tjtanjin/react-chatbotify/docs/DeveloperGuide.md

 ### Integration Test

 Integration tests are done via [**cypress**](https://www.cypress.io/), and you will find *cypress.config.js* and the *cypress* folder to be relevant.
 Currently, integration testing uses the default chatbot flow and settings for development that can be found within *App.tsx*.
 A series of automated actions are carried out and its results are verified by test cases.
 In future, it would be great to include a variety of flows/settings as testing against different setups will make the integration tests more comprehensive.
-For debugging purposes, you may also find it useful to run the test with `npm run cy:open`.
+For debugging purposes, you may also find it useful to run the test with `npm run int:test:open`.

 ### Compatibility Test